AngryCarrot789/wpf-codegen-converter/README.md

 To use it in XAML, you just set a binding's converter to `Converter={c:DynamicCodeConverter}`.
 The class extends `MarkdownExtension`, which means that you don't need to provide a specific instance; it's automatically created by XAML and also the class itself (via the `ProvideValue` method)

+And then you provide your code in the `ConverterParameter` part of the binding.
+If the `ConverterParameter` is the last part of the binding expression, you can encapsulate the script in single quotes (`'like this'`), and XAML will tolerate it

 Currently, you can't convert back from the value.
 I was thinking of maybe using a TypeConverter or something along those lines to allow more specific properties to be set... but then you lose the luxury of binding AFAIK.
 I couldn't get binding to work outside of the built in
 `Binding`